pouchdb/pouchdb/docs/_posts/2015-03-05-taming-the-async-beast-with-es7.md

 ---

-One of the trickiest aspects of PouchDB is that the API is asynchronous.
+One of the trickiest aspects of PouchDB is that its API is asynchronous.
 I see no shortage of confused questions on Stack Overflow, Github, and IRC, and most often they stem from a misunderstanding of callbacks and promises.

 We can't really help it.
 PouchDB is an abstraction over IndexedDB, WebSQL, LevelDB (in Node), and CouchDB (via Ajax).
 All of those APIs are asynchronous; hence PouchDB must be asynchronous.

-When I try to think of elegant database APIs, however, I'm still struck by the simplicity of LocalStorage:
+When I think of elegant database APIs, however, I'm still struck by the simplicity of LocalStorage:

 {% highlight js %}
 if (!localStorage.foo) {